-An archer is not an archer without his bow and you cannot shoot a bow without an arrow.
+An archer is not an archer without his bow and arrow.
 In order to progress as an athlete, every archer must learn their equipment including the basic parts that make a bow and arrow.
-Our archery experts here at Triggers and Bows have put together this useful guide to help you become a better archer by learning all about the parts of a bow and arrow.
+Our local archery experts here at Triggers and Bows have put together this useful guide to help you become a better archer by sharing everything you need to know about the parts of a bow and arrow.

 Parts of a Bow